neeraj1bh/ScraPy/README.md

 Usage
 =====
-In the scraper.py file.
+In the scraper.py file\
-Enter the amazon URL.
+Enter the amazon URL\
-Enter your user agent here 'Search google for My User Agent'. and Enter the price drop after you want to be notifed. after that run the file.
+Enter your user agent here 'Search google for My User Agent'\
+and Enter the price drop after you want to be notifed\
+after that run the file.